 Funding for Even Start in Iowa has gradually been reduced over the past several years:

-The mission of the National Center for Family Literacy (NCFL) is to create educational and economic opportunity for the most at-risk children and parents.
+National Center for Family Literacy (NCFL) - The NCFL is to create educational and economic opportunity for the most at-risk children and parents.
 NCFL's services include professional development for practitioners who work in children's education, adult education, English as a Second Language, and related literacy fields; model program development through our many ground-breaking initiatives; policy and advocacy support to sustain and expand literacy services for families; and the Family Literacy Alliance, a membership program.
 NCFL relies on the generous partnerships of many individuals, corporations and foundations to accomplish our mission.